 DYANNA lets material, her eco-friendly lifestyle and west coast roots drive her creative process.

 Acutely conscious of the consumerism cycle and its impact on our environment, Dyanna would rather scavenge for her eclectic materials than buy them.
-She hopes to encourage others to use what they have around them for inspiration.
+In this, she encourages others to do the same.
+Dyanna adds environmental elements, like waves, to a lot of her pieces to help the viewer connect to the environment while viewing the piece.
 Making work with discarded product goods that already exist is where she challenges her own consumerism habits.
-She also hopes, in future years, her work will remind the viewer of consumer goods from the past, like a visual archive.
+She hopes, in future years, her work will remind the viewer of goods from the past, like a visual archive, documenting our time on earth, history and life.

-Dyanna's aesthetic often makes light of situations and issues we obsess over, don't want to face or feel overwhelmed by, such as climate change, vanity and societal formed habits and norms.
+By adding playful colors and elements, Dyanna's aesthetic makes issues we obsess over, don't want to face or feel overwhelmed by, such as climate change, vanity and societal formed norms, more digestible.
 She hopes to spark awareness and mindfulness.

 99% of the time Dyanna creates to music.
 Her process mimics sampling, in music.
 Collage bits cut and chopped up to make a piece or rhythm, filled in with other concepts or forms.